 Here’s the thing.

-Whenever you’re agitated, apprehensive, worried, and led down and feel as though a sea of emotions are raging inside you, look for ways to restore your lost peace.
+Whenever you’re agitated, apprehensive, worried, and feel as though a sea of emotions is raging inside you, look for ways to restore your lost peace.
+This exercise can be different for different people.

-The idea is to embrace what works for you – yoga, meditation, a day at the park, a couple of days’ break or just plain old music therapy.
+The idea is to embrace what works for you – yoga, meditation, a day at the park, a couple of days’ break, or just plain old music therapy.
+At the same time, making peace with our life’s decisions is another important exercise towards achieving inner peace.
+And once we achieve it, doubts will no longer bother us.

 The life of inner peace, being harmonious and without stress, is the easiest type of existence.